Prostate cancer can be a devastating diagnosis. Each year, thousands of people pass away due to prostate cancer.

-The western diet notoriously contains high intakes of red meat, processed meat, pre-packaged foods, butter, candy and sweets, and fried foods.
-It is a predisposing factor for the onset of diabetes and obesity, which in turn can lead to further health complications.
+The Western diet is known for its high consumption of red meat, processed meat, pre-packaged foods, butter, candy, sweets, and fried foods.
+This diet is associated with an increased risk of diabetes and obesity, leading to additional health complications.

 Many of the dietary guidelines follow the principles of a Mediterranean diet.
 This diet focuses on fresh and whole foods instead of food items that have been processed.

-We are going to share a full list of food categories that should be included in a prostate cancer diet.
+Here, we provide a comprehensive list of food categories suitable for a prostate cancer-friendly diet.
 These foods are good for the body, high in nutritional value, and offer enough fiber to help support the digestive tract.
 Many of the foods are rich in antioxidants too.
 Antioxidants are chemicals that fight off free radicals – compounds that have been associated with cancer.